 The real crisis of democracy is that two ends of the same coin are engaged in a match of tug of war whose climax is somehow a win for both sides.
 While classical liberalism promoted the liberation of the individual in the economic realm, progressive liberalism focused on the liberation of the individual from stifling forms of tradition and custom.
-Both iterations of liberalism, albeit in their unique ways, sought to protect a sphere of individuality that would enable people to pursue their particular ends unimpeded and fashion for themselves the good life.
+Both iterations of liberalism, albeit in their unique ways, sought to protect a sphere of individuality that would enable people to pursue their particular ends as they see fit.
 The deepest irony is that, while our politics today is described as a clash of classical liberals against progressive liberals, we have, by all accounts, simultaneously achieved more liberation in both the realms of economics and personal life.
 The kind of individuality envisioned by Mill requires and benefits from the economic liberation all but ensured by the Hamiltonian globe-straddling marketplace.
-Likewise, the rampant inequality anticipated and lauded by Locke and Madison encourages and allows for the fluid sense of self realized in a liberalized social order.
+Likewise, the rampant inequality anticipated and lauded by Locke and Madison allows and, in fact, encourages the fluid sense of self realized in a liberalized social order.
+To put it another way, the same kind of individual that benefits from the liberation of classical liberalism also benefits from the liberation offered by progressive liberalism.
 The effects of this convergence are accumulating everywhere we look.
 Perhaps the largest political agenda in recent years has been the effort to legally and socially recognize homosexual marriage.
-The wealthy and mass corporations unsurprisingly claimed the mantle of LBGTQ advocacy, aligning themselves with the proponents of Mill’s “experiments in living”—and they’ve triumphed massively.
-Public support for homosexual marriage in America has essentially inverted over the last decade.
-And yet, all the while, heterosexual marriage is in complete disarray, especially among the lower echelons of the income distribution.
-We all fight for the right to marriage, but there is no faction fighting for marriage, or on behalf of marriage — today’s society both psychologically and financially disincentivizes marriage and long-term commitment.
+The wealthy and mass corporations unsurprisingly claimed the mantle of LBGTQ advocacy, aligning themselves with the proponents of Mill’s “experiments in living”—and they’ve been wildly successful.
+Public acceptance and support for homosexual marriage in America have essentially inverted over the last decade.
+And yet, all the while, marriage as an institution is in utter disarray, particularly among the lower echelons of the income distribution.
+Indeed, the more straitened your economic circumstances, the less likely you are to marry and the more likely you are to divorce if married.
 It becomes quite clear who benefits from Mill’s “experiments in living,” and who does not.
-The elites promote the further disassembling of custom and increasing economic globalization precisely because a borderless society shorn of custom works to their benefit.
+It is no coincidence that those with the most private power are also those who are most socially progressive.